< Go to Rope Bags

 The Metolius Vortex is unique compared with most other rope bags available.
 Unlike most other bags that use a "burrito" style design where the tarp folds, and rolls into an open ended bag, the Vortex actually uses more of a "funnel" type system where the tarp lays flat with a hole in the center that leads down inside a bag.
 To pack the rope, simply grab all four corners of the tarp, lift and watch the rope funnel into the bag.
-We thought that this was the easiest and quickest bag to pack the tarp up into. the Petzl Bolsa $40 is the only other "funnel-style" rope bag in our review and was near as easy to pack.
+We thought that this was the easiest and quickest bag to pack the tarp up into.
+The Petzl Bolsa $40 is the only other "funnel-style" rope bag in our review and was nearly as easy to pack.

 Keeping your rope out of the Dirt

-Ease of packing the rope
+Ease of packing the Rope

-This is where the Vortex really excels, as we stated earlier it is mega fast and easy to pack, simply lift all four corners, give it a quick shack and the rope falls into the bag.
+This is where the Vortex really excels, as we stated earlier it is mega fast and easy to pack, simply lift all four corners, give it a quick shake and the rope falls into the bag.
 The Petzl Bolsa uses a very similar funnel style design, but takes a little more shaking to get the rope into the bag.
 The Vortex uses a nice roomy bag and we could pack a 70m rope, 14 quick draws, shoes and a chalk bag inside it with no problem.

-Ease of packing the bag
+Ease of packing the Bag

 Ease of Transport

-Extra features and useability
+Extra features and Usability

 The Vortex features a single external pocket with a Velcro closure.
-It isn't big enough for an average sized guide book, but is big enough for keys, wallet, tape, smart phone etc. We wouldn't mind if Metolius made this it a zippered closure, but the pocket is likely plenty secure and our testers had no problems with loosing items.
+It isn't big enough for an average sized guide book, but is big enough for keys, wallet, tape, smart phone etc. We wouldn't mind if Metolius made it a zippered closure, but the pocket is likely plenty secure and our testers had no problems with loosing items.

 Metolius Vortex Versus Petzl Bolsa

 The Petzl Bolsa and the Metolius Vortex are our two favorite rope bags on the market today and are most likely the two climbers will be considering if choosing a rope bag with a funnel style design.
 Both are great but each bag excels at slightly different things.
-The Bolsa is $10 cheaper and is much better if you want to occasionally, or exclusively use your rope bag as a cargging pack or day pack.
+The Bolsa is $10 cheaper and is much better if you want to occasionally, or exclusively use your rope bag as a cragging pack or day pack.
 The Vortex packs the rope away marginally easier and tends to pay the rope back slightly better.
-The Vortex was also slightly easier to pack into another larger cragging pack for longer approaches.
-Both of their tarps lay the most flat and in real world tests feel like the roomiest tarps we tested.
+The Vortex was also slightly easier to pack into another larger cragging packs for longer approaches.
+Both of their tarps lay the most flat and in real world tests were the roomiest tarps we tested.

 The Vortex costs $50 which along with our OutdoorGearLab's Top Pick: the Petzl Kab are the most expensive rope bags in our review.
 One thing when considering rope bags, while these are the most expensive they are only $5-$10 more than nearly all of the rope bags we tested.
 Not a big price difference considering your likely going to use this rope-bag for the next two decades.